Start My Answer

 Remember that you have options if your credit has taken a hit because of Factual Data.

-If you are being sued by a debt collector, use SoloSuit's free Answer form to respond to the debt lawsuit and win in court.
+If you are being sued by a debt collector, file a written Answer to respond to the debt lawsuit and win in court, block a default judgment, and buy yourself time to work out a settlement.

 Good luck!